placeholder_200x200

 CLASSROOM EQUIPMENT

-Promethean Board, document camera and teacher-guided iPad, educational software and apps, classroom audio systems, and interactive learning subscriptions such as BrainPOP and encyclopedias.
+Promethean Board, document camera, educational software and apps, classroom audio systems, and interactive learning subscriptions such as BrainPOP and Boost Reading.

 Visit NCA: